 You are what you E-A-T in SEO?

-When it comes to Google and their ranking factors, that may very well be the case.
+When it comes to Google and its SEO ranking factors, that may very well be the case.

 In this article, we’ll take a deep dive into what E-A-T is, why it’s so important, and how to create E-A-T SEO proof content.